What Is Spasticity?

 Spasticity results from two different issues after a stroke or traumatic brain injury.

-- Muscle spindles become hyperexcited and cause the stretch reflex to be abnormally triggered.
+- The stretch reflex becomes abnormally triggered.
 This results in abnormal muscle contractions leading to increased muscle tone and spasticity.

 - The injured area of the brain is unable to successfully communicate with the spinal cord and peripheral nervous system.
-It becomes unable to inhibit these hyperexcited muscle spindles at the spinal cord level, which is what it would normally do.
-So instead of the brain telling the muscle spindles to calm down, they stay hyperexcited and continue telling the muscle to contract.
+It becomes unable to inhibit the abnormally triggered spinal stretch reflex, which is what it would normally do.

 The Soap Dispenser Analogy